 Over the coming weeks, food-lovers everywhere will be hosting parties to celebrate the festive season.
 Whether you are planning an intimate dinner party for a few friends, or a much bigger celebration, there is much you can do to make your party memorable.
-As well as being a food writer and TV presenter, Rachel Khoo is the acclaimed author of The Little Paris Kitchen, My Little French Kitchen, Rachel Khoo's Kitchen Notebook and The Little Swedish Kitchen.
+As well as being a food writer and TV presenter, Rachel Khoo is the acclaimed author of The Little Paris Kitchen, My Little French Kitchen, Rachel Khoo’s Kitchen Notebook and The Little Swedish Kitchen.
 She is a passionate advocate for simple, fuss-free entertaining.
-Here is her indispensible guide to throwing the perfect Christmas party, along with a selection of wonderful recipes to delight your guests.
+Here is her indispensable guide to throwing the perfect Christmas party, along with a selection of wonderful recipes to delight your guests.

 Festive ice breakers help loosen up guests and bring people together

 ‘Musical chairs’ (without the music).
 After each course, encourage your guests to swap chairs or places at the table.
 This way, the conversation remains varied and everyone can mingle with different guests.
 It’s important to get your guests on their feet, and moving around!

 People like to feel useful – delegate tasks so that everyone can be involved in the getting dinner on the table.
 Guests will feel more comfortable if they’re occupied, especially at the start of the night.

 Delegate tasks in advance, too.
 Invite creative guests to help create the Christmas crackers, or decorations for the table.

 Polaroid cameras can add a fun touch and can help to break the ice.
 Depending on how much space you have in your entertaining area, you could create a Christmas-themed photobooth for larger events.

 Set up a cocktail bar and arrange cocktail lessons for your guests.
 Hands on activities will make everyone feel more at ease.

 Get creative with your invite list.
 If you have friends who have recently moved to your city, extend an invitation to join you for a Christmas celebration.